About Dario Franchitti

 Driver - #10 Target car in the IZOD IndyCar Series for Target Chip Ganassi Racing

 Four-time IZOD IndyCar Series Champion (2007, 2009, 2010, 2011) and three-time Indianapolis 500 Winner Dario Franchitti returns to Target Chip Ganassi Racing in 2013 for his fifth season alongside two-time Champion and 2008 Indianapolis 500 Winner Scott Dixon.

 Since joining TCGR in 2009, Franchitti delivered three consecutive IZOD IndyCar Series titles in four years, including two wins at the Indianapolis 500 (2010, 2012).
 He is one of only five drivers to win the Indianapolis 500 and the series title in the same season more than once.
 Franchitti is currently seventh on the all-time wins list (1909-2012) with 31 victories.
-With 88 podium finishes, he is tied with Al Unser Jr. and Bobby Rahal for fifth in the all-time list.
+With 90 podium finishes, he passes Al Unser Jr. and Bobby Rahal for fourth on the all-time list.
 By winning the 2012 Indianapolis 500, he became the 10th driver in history to win the race three times.

 With his fourth IndyCar title in 2011, Franchitti moved into a tie for second place on the all-time list for most IndyCar Champioships (A.J.
 Foyt - 7 / Mario Andretti/Sebastien Bourdais/Franchitti - 4).
 He is only the third driver in IndyCar history to win at least three titles in a row (Ted Horn: 1946-1948 / Bourdais 2004-2007).